 The novelty on long skinny real estate business cards lasts about as long as it takes one to get lost in the card pocket of your wallet.
 And these ALWAYS get lost in the card pocket of wallets.
 I think I have at least one buried in a deep dark recess of my wallet right now …

 If you know your way around InDesign and have a layout you are excited about, or maybe your office has access to a talented graphic designer who has just put together the perfect card, you need a place to print these cards.
 Our best suggestion: find somewhere online that specializes in this sort of thing.

 There are lots of sites out there, but our favorite right now is called ProspectsPLUS!.
-They offer a lot of services including marketing and direct mail, but we love the ease and timeliness of their printing services.
+It offers a lot of services including marketing and direct mail, but we love the ease and timeliness of its printing services.